-Cybersecurity Statistics for Non-profits: Protecting Sensitive Data and Donor Information
+Cybersecurity Statistics for Non-profits: Protect Data & Donor Information

 Non-profits are prime targets for cyber attacks

 According to a report by TechSoup, 58% of non-profits experienced a cybersecurity incident in 2021, and 71% of those incidents resulted in a financial loss.
 Non-profits need to invest in cybersecurity to protect their sensitive data and donor information.

 Non-profits often rely on their donors and supporters to maintain their operations, and a data breach or cyber attack can result in a loss of trust from those donors.
 A successful cyber attack can result in the loss of sensitive data such as personal information and financial records, which can be used for identity theft or fraud.
 Non-profits must prioritize their cybersecurity efforts to avoid the financial and reputation damage that can result from a cyber attack.

 Phishing attacks are a common form of cyber attack and are becoming more sophisticated.
 In fact, according to a report by Verizon, 96% of all phishing attacks are now conducted via email.
 Non-profits need to educate their employees on how to identify and report phishing emails.
 Implementing multi-factor authentication can also help prevent unauthorized access to sensitive data.